 Impact absorption: Helmets are set in freefall at the standard height of 1.385m for globular anvil and 1.83m for flat anvil.
 That EPS polystyrene liner is deformed after the freefall and clashes with the anvil means that the EPS liner has absorbed most of the impact of the clash, reducing the impact on the wearer’s head.

 Penetration: A sharp stake weighing a standard three kilograms is dropped onto the helmet from the height of 2 meters.
 The stake should not penetrate through the EPS to the head simulation.

 Chin strap resistance: A helmet is placed securely on the head fsimulation with the chin strap buckled and tightened.
 A hook is fastened to the chin strap which exerts a weight of 50 kilograms within 30 seconds on the chin strap.
 The chin strap should hold the weight for two minutes without breaking.

 Helmet stability: The helmet is placed securely on the head simulation with the chin strap buckled and tightened.
 A hook is fastened to the back of the helmet and the helmet is pulled forward with a weight of 10 kilograms from the height of 5 meters.
 The angle of the helmet should not be skewed more than 30 degrees on the head simulation.

 All testing stations are connected to computers already equipped with Cadex software, which gathers and stores the testing data.
 The test results are sent along with the helmet order to customers.

 The government frequently sends Protec a sampling of helmets from the market for testing.
-Other helmet manufactures also frequently send sample helmets to the Protec testing lab on an unofficial basis before sending their helmets to government testing facilities, to double check the helmet quality.
+Other helmet manufacturers also frequently send sample helmets to the Protec testing lab on an unofficial basis before sending their helmets to government testing facilities, to double-check the helmet quality.
 WHO recently carried out a survey on helmet quality in partnership with the Hanoi School of Public Health, and they sent helmets, both used and new, to the Protec helmet lab for testing.